 The project commenced with a budget of \$126,000 per year for the first 2 years of the 3 year term with the commitment to review the budget and scope at 4 to 6 month intervals.
 The agreement was amended effective March 5, 2018 and then again effective October 5, 2018 to reflect an expanded scope to include in vitro and animal studies as well as the addition of a post-doctoral research fellow and additional research students to assist with advanced formulation development.
-The total budget for the first 2 years of the project was increased to approximately \$310,000.
+The total budget for the first 2 years of the project was increased by approximately \$310,000.
+We are not contemplating any additional budget increases over the next 12 months with respect to this project.